 The Classic Age of Sail

 - A Series of Naval Novels.
-Often following the career of a Royal Navy officer from Midshipman to Captain or Admiral during the worldwide conflict of the Napoleonic Wars and sometimes placing their characters at the major battles such as Trafalgar.
+Often following the career of a Royal Navy officer from Midshipman to Captain or Admiral.
+They are mostly set during the Napoleonic Wars, sometimes placing characters at major battles such as Trafalgar.
 Alternatively written from the American perspective and following a character or family through the War of Independence, the Quasi War and the War of 1812.

 - Stand alone Naval Novels.
 Again from either the Royal Navy or American (and rarely the French) point of view and following a ship or officer during a specific mission.